mehmetozanguven/fireholdownloader/README.md

 ## Release notes:

+> Note: There are so many manual steps to send jar file to the maven-central.
+Unfortunately, I am giving up to send new releases to the maven-center.
+You may build the project code by yourself.
+Thanks..

 - **v2.1.0**:
-  - Update library dependencies to the latest versions
+  - Update library dependencies to the latest versions:
     - Google-Guava v33.4.0-jre
     - Commons-net v3.11.1
     - Junit-Jupiter v5.11.4